-1 1

-description of the
+evidence of analysis of

 demographics of students

-attending public schools in
+attending public schools in the

-.

-the local community in
+local community in which the

-which the charter school
+charter school would be

-would be located and the
+located and the school

-school districts from which
+districts from which the

-the students are, or would
+students are, or would be,

-be, drawn to attend the
+drawn to attend the charter

-charter school.
+school.

-Impact of the proposed
+• Impact of the proposed

 charter school on the racial

-and socio-economic
+and socio-economic diversity

-diversity of public schools
+of public schools and school

-and school districts from

-which children would be
+districts from which children

-drawn to attend the charter
+would be drawn to attend the

-school
+charter school

-Description of how the
+• Description of how the

-•

 applicant plans to ensure

-Access and Equity for at-
+Access and Equity for at-risk

-risk student populations and
+student populations and

 establish and maintain a

 racially and socio-

-•

-economically diverse
+economically diverse student

-student body, including
+body, including proposed

-proposed strategies
+strategies (consistent with

-(consistent with state statue
+state statue and legal

-,
+-

-and legal requirements) to
+requirements) to recruit,

-recruit, admit, enroll, and
+admit, enroll, and retain a

-retain a diverse student
+diverse student body.

-body.

-1

-Applicant that are unlikely to
+• Applicant that are unlikely to

 establish and maintain a

 racially and socio-

-economically diverse
+economically diverse student

-student body must explain

-why this is the case, and
+body must explain why this is

-outline how the anticipated
+the case, and outline how the

-racial and socio-economic
+anticipated racial and socio-

-makeup of the student body
+economic makeup of the

+•

-would promote the purposes
+student body would promote

-of the CSP to provide high-
+the purposes of the CSP to

+provide high-quality

-quality educational
+educational opportunities to

-opportunities to all students
+all students

-Clear admission policy
+• Clear admission policy

 compliant with C.G.S §10-

 66bb(d)(8), defining student

-recruitment and retention
+recruitment and retention plan

-plan that includes students

-as defined in C.G.S (10-

-66bb(c)(3) (page 2/27)

-Description of how school

-will identify, engage and

-accommodate families from

-various backgrounds,

-including English learners,

-students with disabilities,

-and students of color, (this

-could include increasing

-access by holding

-enrollment and recruitment

-events on weekends or

-during non-standard work

-hours, making interpreters

-available, and providing

-enrollment and recruitment

-information in widely

-accessible formats e.g.,

-hard copy and online in

-multiple languages; as

-appropriate, large print or

-braille for visually-impaired

-individuals through widely

-available and transparent

-means e.g., online and at

-community locations).

-,

-3. Demonstrates significant

-planning and effort, can provide

-examples of strategies to

-meaningfully engage current and

-prospective families and community

-members (including current or

-former teachers and other

-educators) in implementation and

-operation of school

-Outlines specific and

-concrete role of parents,

-community members,

-including current and former

-educators in school's

-decision making on an

-ongoing basis
+resolution and retention plan 1

+that includes students as defined in C.G.S (10-66bb(c)(3) (page 2/27) Description of how school will identify, engage and accommodate families from various backgrounds, including English learners, students with disabilities, and students of color, (this could include increasing access by holding enrollment and recruitment events on weekends or during non-standard work hours, making interpreters available, and providing enrollment and recruitment information in widely accessible formats e.g., hard copy and online in multiple languages; as appropriate, large print or braille for visually-impaired individuals through widely available and transparent means e.g., online and at community locations).
+3. Demonstrates significant planning and effort, can provide examples of strategies to meaningfully engage current and prospective families and community members (including current or former teachers and other educators) in implementation and operation of school Outlines specific role of parents and community members, including current and former educators in school's decision making on an ongoing basis Includes community / parents/ current and former teachers in developing an instructional model to best serve targeted

-Includes community / parents/ current and former teachers in developing an instructional model to best serve targeted student population including SWD and ELLs, foster youth, and unaccompanied homeless youth educationally disadvantaged children, i.e. children whose educational achievement has been, or is being, restricted by economic, social or environmental disadvantages) Ensures the school makes available to parents information about educational options and the school's state report card must be publicly available on the school's website.
+student population including SWD and ELLs, foster youth, and unaccompanied homeless youth educationally disadvantaged children, i.e. children whose educational achievement has been, or is being, restricted by economic, social or environmental disadvantages) Ensures the school makes available to parents information about educational options.
+The school's state report card must be available on the school's website.

+on the school's website.

 3. Applicant details comprehensive approach to achieving / sustaining equitable access, including mitigating barriers, including in practices around discipline, transport, enrollment and retention that could impede access to their programs.

+5. Applicant outlines transportation

+plan for students (meeting

+requirements of C.G.S 10-

+66ee(f))(page 11/27)

-5. Applicant outlines transportation plan for students (meeting requirements of C.G.S 10-66ee(f))(page 11/27) Total score possible: 25 points Applicant score in sec tion 3: /25 Reviewer Comments - Student De mand and Community / Local / F amily Supp ort:
+Total score possible: 25 points Applicant s core in sect ion 3: /25

+Reviewer Comments - Student Den າand and C ommunity / Local / Fa mily Suppo ort:

-Section 4 - Instructional Practices, Student Academic Achievement: Fully describe the design of the academic program (including specialized focus, if any) of the school.
+Section 4 - Instructional Practices, Student Academic Achievement: Fully describe academic program design (including specialized focus, if any) of the school.
 Provide data that justifies / supports the school's mission and overall goals, providing a brief description of key instructional and curriculum design elements and how these will be leveraged to meet the school's performance objectives and community needs.
-Be sure to include data / references supporting the instructional and curriculum design and how these align to state and federal requirements.
+Include data / references supporting the instructional and curriculum design and how these align to state and federal requirements.